Arthur L. Johnson

+Biography

-Johnson served as the superintendent of schools for Union County, founding Union County College and helping organize the Union County Band and Orchestra Summer School and the Eastern Conservatory of Music and Arts.
+Arthur L. Johnson was born in Standing Stone Township, Pennsylvania.
+He served as the superintendent of schools for Union County, founding Union County College and helping organize the Union County Band and Orchestra Summer School and the Eastern Conservatory of Music and Arts.

 He also helped establish the county's regional high school system, which lasted until July 1997.

-Johnson died in 1955, shortly before the new high school in Clark was set to open.
+Johnson died at age 86 in Elizabeth, New Jersey on May 16, 1955, shortly before the new high school in Clark was set to open.
 The district opted to name the school, which was a part of county district and now operates as part of the Clark Public Schools System, in his honor.